 Another one of the ways to get what you want is to assemble a friend council, not of girlfriends, but of different people that have different roles.

 - The mentor.
 Someone whose marriage or relationship you truly respect and want to emulate.
 Take the time to sit down and ask them questions.
 “How did you know this person was the one?” or “What did you have to do along your journey?
 What did it look like?”

 - The guru.
 The friend that tells you “nope, don’t do that” and gives you a couple of things to do to go out there and make it happen.

 - The one who tells you like it is.
 The friend that tells you when an outfit makes you look pregnant or you are acting crazy.

 - The fun friend.
 Someone you can call up whenever and they will go and have fun with you.

 - The listener.
 Someone who will listen to you moan and ruminate about your dating life and just sit there paying attention.

-When it comes to dating apps, you have to slow down ask yourself your intentions on these apps.
-Are you bored on a Friday night, looking for entertainment and looking for someone to talk to your friends about?
-Or do you really want to meet someone.
+When it comes to dating apps, you have to slow down and ask yourself your intentions on these apps.
+Are you bored on a Friday night, seeking entertainment and looking for someone to talk to your friends about?
+Or do you really want to meet someone?
 If your intention is just to have fun, then take it for what it is.
 If you are truly looking to date during quarantine, treat it like a real date.
 Maybe chat on the phone the first couple of times to understand what you are looking for.
 Prepare for the date like you would normally — get dressed up, think of the things you would like to talk about and share.
 If you are not okay emotionally, quarantine probably is not the best time for you to try to date.